Rilsta/Library-System-Ruby/README.md

 **by Riley Starnes and Mike Mahone**

 ## Project
-Build a library catalog website where users can view animals for adoption.
+Build a library catalog website where users can view books and patrons.
 Practice CRUD functionality with Ruby, Sinatra, and psql to manipulate data in a Postgres database.
 Practice RESTful routing and Behavior Driven Development.